dtrelogan/react-formstate/docs/introduction.md

 &nbsp;

-Comparing the examples, react-formstate saves some effort in terms of initializing an empty form and dealing with updates to immutable state, but at this point the form written with react-formstate isn't necessarily more elegant or more maintainable than the form written in raw react.
+Comparing the examples, react-formstate saves some effort in terms of initializing an empty form and dealing with updates to immutable state, but at this point the form written with react-formstate isn't necessarily more elegant or more maintainable than the form written in raw React.

 Now let's try to add simple validation: